The Torture of Government Statistics

 That ended once the calculator came along.
 The calculator did the work so that the human brain no longer had to, and that broke the intuitive skill that was necessary in the past.
 Having lived through this transition, I know precisely what he means.
 One day, people understood the logic of numbers; the next day, the skill was no longer required.

-Then came the computer and all bets were off.
-Now people merely operate the tools without thinking, and have no idea what to do if it spits out the wrong answers, if the operator even recognizes that this is taking place.
-My correspondent assumes that most data collectors in government do routine jobs now, just as those reporting the data to the government do routine jobs too.
+Then came the computer, and all bets were off.
+Now people merely operate the tools without thinking and have no idea what to do if it spits out the wrong answers, if the operator even recognizes that this is taking place.
+My correspondent assumes that most data collectors in government do routine jobs now, just as those reporting the data to the government do routine jobs, too.

 It’s hardly a new problem.
 This issue has vexed government data collection for a very long time.

-A quick story about a pioneering economist: his name was G. Warren Nutter of the Universities of Chicago and Virginia.
+A quick story about a pioneering economist: His name was G. Warren Nutter of the Universities of Chicago and Virginia.
 He had a sense that the Soviet Union’s economic data was suspect.
 So he did a deep dive.
 At the time, in the 1950s and ’60s, most economists predicted that the Soviet GDP would soon outpace the United States.
-They concluded this based on existing data and growth rules, using a ruler to see where things would land in 5 to 10 years.
+They concluded this based on existing data and growth rules, using a ruler to see where things would land in five to 10 years.

 This was already in 1962.
-Most economists rejected his thinking but he was proven correct after the end of the Cold War.
+Most economists rejected his thinking, but he was proven correct after the end of the Cold War.
 Instead of mighty industrial collapses, what we saw instead was a decrepit illusion with broken and rusted everything, a place where nothing worked, a land of deprivation, black markets, lies, and general economic ruin.
 The reality was even worse than anything Nutter could have imagined.

 Keep in mind that Nutter was a huge outsider.
 The predictions that the Soviet Union would outperform the United States were in every mainstream textbook—I recall this from the one I first used!—and this was true all the way through 1988 or so, if you can believe it.
 For this reason, the whole of mainstream economics put down Nutter’s work, never taking it seriously and dismissing it as the work of a crank.

 I’ve been thinking of this often simply because I’ve wondered to what extent the United States today might be subject to some similar forces.
-Bureaucracies do this: they generate the answer that the politicians want.
+Bureaucracies do this: They generate the answer that the politicians want.
 And the more complex the system, the fewer checks there are on the system that generates results for which no one in particular is responsible.

 If it could happen there, why not here?
 So I pulled out Nutter’s old book and reread it.
 I was not disappointed.
 Here is a passage to share: